Netflix/vmaf/README.md

   - [scipy](http://www.scipy.org/) (>=0.13.3)
   - [scikit-learn](http://scikit-learn.org/stable/) (==0.14.1)
   - [pandas](http://pandas.pydata.org/) (>=0.13.1)

-To install, run (need Python package manager pip pre-installed):
+To start, install *pip* - the Python package manager.
+(It is also recommended to start with a clean Python environment using *virtualenv* with the *--no-site-package* option.)
+After that, run:

 `pip install numpy scipy scikit-learn==0.14.1 pandas`